-Construction and operation of renewable energy plants in overriding public interest public safety.
+The expansion of renewable energies has been privileged in Section 2 of the Renewable Energy Sources Act (Erneuerbare-Energien-Gesetz 2023), stipulating that the construction and operation of renewable energy plants is in the overriding public interest and is serving public safety.
 Until electricity generation in Germany is almost greenhouse gas-neutral, renewable energies are to be given priority in the consideration of protected interests to be carried out in each case.
 For example, when considering landscape protection regulations, renewable energy plants may be granted priority.